"What can you do with an English major?"

-We want to connect our current majors with these alums, to help them explore the myriad possibilities for life after the Penn English major, and we've launched internships in organizations run by alumni and friends of Penn English in the community.
+We want to help our current majors explore the myriad possibilities for life after the Penn English major, and we've launched internships in organizations run by alumni and friends of Penn English in the community.

-Rising juniors, rising seniors, and those who have just graduated are eligible to apply.
-Each mentorship involves 20 hours a week for 8 weeks, and the student will receive an award from the English Department of $2500.
+English majors are eligible to apply.
+Each internship usually involves 20 hours a week for 8 weeks, and the student will receive an award from the English Department of $2500.

-- a brief statement of why you are interested in the position you are applying for (300 words maximum); you may only apply for one of the positions
+- a brief statement of why you are interested in the position (300 words maximum)

 - an unofficial transcript